QU-UP/astro-daisy/README.md

 - `/src/content.config.ts`: this is where [collections](https://docs.astro.build/en/guides/content-collections/) are defined, so if you need to add fields you need to update this file and the tina config (below)
 - `/tina`: Contains the config for all of the local tina stuff (our "cms")
     - `/tina/config.ts`: Contains the important configuration for tina, see [https://tina.io/docs/tina-folder/overview](https://tina.io/docs/tina-folder/overview)

+### Deployment

+This repo comes with an automatic deployment system to github pages when changes are pushed to the main branch.
+The file for this configuration is found in `/.github/workflows/deploy.yml`

 ### Commands